Murat Gassiev: Rise up the ranks

-IBF cruiserweight champion

 Gassiev vs. Lebedev

-It was announced in August 2016, that a fight between Gassiev and unified cruiserweight world champion Denis Lebedev (29-2, 22 KOs) was in the works and a date was set for 3 December 2016 at the Megasport Arena in Moscow.
+It was announced in August 2016, that a fight between Gassiev and unified cruiserweight world champion Denis Lebedev (29–2, 22 KOs) was in the works and a date was set for 3 December 2016 at the Megasport Arena in Moscow.
 At the official weigh in on 2 December, Lebedev weighed in at 199.7 lbs as Gassiev weighed 198.3 lbs.
-Lebedev successfully applied for only the IBF title to be at stake as a result, retaining his WBA (Super) title in the process.
+Lebedev successfully applied for only the IBF title to be at stake, retaining his WBA (Super) title regardless of the result.
 Lebedev kept the attack up through the 12 rounds as he went on to lose a split decision, losing the IBF title in the process.
-Two judges scored it 116-112 and 116-111 for Gassiev as the third scored it 114-113 for Lebedev.
+Two judges scored it 116–112 and 116–111 for Gassiev as the third scored it 114–113 for Lebedev.
 Lebedev was knocked down in round 5, following a left shot to the body, but managed to beat the count and immediately changed style to avoid further punishment to the body.
 In the post fight interviews, Lebedev thought he had done enough to win the fight or at least earn a draw and wanted a rematch.